|

 ultimately into State service.
 Anyone who cited Kor as their

-avatar was a qualified
+avatar was qualified

 for admission.